marishkazachariah/student-management-system/README.md

   - [x] What to do: Extend your user class to have specific roles such as Admin, Teacher, and Student.
   - [x] Expected: Subclasses for Admin, Teacher, and Student which inherit from a common User class.
 Use method overriding for role-specific behavior.

+### Exercise 15
+- [x] Utilize Generics in Methods
+  - [x] What to do: Implement a generic method that can print details of various objects.
+  - [x] Expected: A generic method that takes different object types (like Student or Course) and prints their details.

+### Exercise 16
+- [x] Annotations and Enums
+  - [x] What to do: Use annotations for documentation and enums for specific constants like user roles.
+  - [x] Expected: Code annotations for methods and enums to represent static data like user roles or course categories.

+### Exercise 17
+- [x] Basic Git Operations: Commit, Push, Pull
+- [x] What to do: Commit your changes regularly to your local git repository.
+- [x] Expected: A git log showing multiple commits, each with a meaningful message describing what was done.

+### Exercise 18
+- [x] Create a GitHub Repository and Push Code
+  - [x] What to do: Push your local git repository to a remote GitHub repository.
+  - [x] Expected: An accessible GitHub repository containing your project, with an updated README.